w3f/Grants-Program/applications/stampika.md

   - After completing the pilot testing in Mississauga, the team would be relocating back to Singapore where we will work on acquiring more users and landmarks in Singapore.
   - We will integrate a data analytics dashboard for tourism boards that collaborate with us to provide them more information
 - Vision for Polkadot
-  - After we onboard new users, we could introduce them to other parts of the ecosystem provided that the projects are aligned with the vision of Stampika - For example, NFT Marketplace.
+  - After we onboard new users, we could introduce them to other parts of the ecosystem provided that the projects are aligned with the vision of stampika - For example, NFT Marketplace.
 - Additional Funding
   - National University of Singapore (NUS) Venture Initiation Program (SGD$10k)
   - As NUS Students, we plan to submit and pitch our project to gain backing of our University